efuller-gov/dm3k/README.md

 > **NOTE** this make take a while....please be patient

-To comfirm the installation, run...
+To confirm the installation, run...

 ```bash
 $ sudo docker ps